 - Failure to flush lines immediately after medication administration, which may result in inconsistencies in medication delivery.
 This would result in a higher-than-normal dose and could impact the effect of ACLS, as well as medication effectiveness in converting arrhythmias.

 - Spending too much time on establishing a venous access.
 Spending too much time establishing venous access is another common mistake in ACLS.
 While one staff member may be able to establish access during CPR, it is important to not sacrifice quality of CPR for establishing an access.
 In other words, this part of ACLS certification may go back to checking the quality of venous access throughout the shift, ensuring venous access is available if cardiac arrest occurs.

 Evaluate Your ACLS Skills Now

 When was the last time you participated in a code blue requiring ACLS?
 If it has been more than three months, you could already be losing your skills.
-Instead of hoping for the best and waiting around until your next ACLS renewal, consider evaluating your ACLS skills with an easy-to-use, online pretest.
+Instead of waiting around until your next ACLS renewal, or searching for availability at a distant training center, consider evaluating your knowledge with our free ACLS practice test that is easy-to-use and offered entirely online.
+This Advanced Life Support (ACLS) precourse assessment includes a series of multiple choice questions and answers designed in order to prepare you to save a life in an emergency.
 It is not too late to learn what you might miss and improve your ability to provide life-saving care to someone in cardiac arrest.

 Did we miss a mistake you’ve seen happen in performing ACLS?
 Join the conversation by sharing this article to your social media, and if you’d like to get an upper-hand in understanding ACLS, consider renewing your credentials now.